core-wg/oscore/draft-ietf-core-object-security.md

 ## Key Derivation with Master Salt {#key-der-tv-ms}

 Given a set of inputs, OSCORE defines how to set up the Security Context in both the client and the server.
+The default values are used for AEAD Algorithm and KDF.

 ### Client